top of page

 When Genetic Testing is Useful

 The CYP2D6 gene plays a crucial role in processing certain ADHD medications.
-Knowing your CYP2D6 status can inform which meds might suit you best.
+Knowing your CYP2D6 status can inform which medications might suit you best.

 • Metabolism Rate: Some people metabolize drugs too quickly, leading to less effectiveness.